 There’s a few quick and easy ways to hook your laptop up to your TV for some big screen action, some of them requiring cables, some of them relying on wireless technology.
 Either way, it depends on you having the same connections or software at both ends.

 Using an HDMI Cable

-HDMI ports (above) feature 19 pin holes and are trapezoid-shaped.
+HDMI ports feature 19 pin holes and are trapezoid-shaped.
 They’re pretty easy to spot in amongst other connections.
-Sometimes they’re marked as ‘HDMI’ making it even easier.
+Sometimes they’re marked ‘HDMI’, making it even easier.

-Your TV set will probably have more than one HDMI port; TVs these days usually have at least three.
-Make a note of which one you’re going to use to connect to your laptop as you’ll need to select HDMI 1, HDMI 2 etc from your TV’s menu.
+Your TV set will probably have more than one HDMI connection and often now have at least three.
+Make a note of which one you’re going to use to connect to your laptop as you’ll need to select HDMI 1, HDMI 2, etc, on your TV remote.

 How much are HDMI cables?

 The good news is that HDMI cables are cheap as chips these days.
 You can pick up a one metre HDMI cable from Poundland or should you need a bit more reach you can get three and five metre-long cables.
 For those with some serious leg room, there are 10 and 20 metre HDMI cables doing the rounds too.